Excel Linear Programming (Using the Solver and Graphical Methods)

 How to Define and Formulate the Linear Programming Problem?

-A linear programming problem consists of an objective function and some constraints.
-The objective function can be maximized or minimized.
-Here, we will solve the following linear programming model which has an objective function Z, which we want to maximize, and 3 different constraints for the X1, X2, and X3 variables.
+To solve the following linear programming model which has an objective function Z, which you want to maximize, and 3 different constraints for the X1, X2, and X3 variables.

 Linear Programming Model Description for Excel Solver

-How to Tabulate Linear Programming Problems in Excel?
+How to Tabulate Linear Programming Problems in Excel

 • Tabulate the linear programming model in the following format to input the objective functions and constraints in the Excel Solver Add-in.
 Here, the Light Green colored boxes are kept empty for calculations and solutions.